EDB Public Folder to Exchange Server Migration Guide

 - Select the ‘EDB to Live Exchange’ option

-- You can either keep the default job name or click the 'New Job' button to change the job name.
+- You can either keep the default job name or create a new one by selecting ‘New Job’.

 Step 3: Select EDB files